OUR SMALL FRIENDS

 Guinea Pigs

 You will see we have now grouped our guinea pigs together on the website; this is because so many guinea pigs are sent to us that are elderly or of unknown age, that the individuals we have can change quite quickly, and its hard to keep up with individual profiles.
-We currently have two groups of guinea pigs here as permanent residents - a group of four females (Bella, Elsa, Millie & Suzie) and a male duo (Caramel & Richard)
+We currently have one large group of guinea pigs here as permanent residents - seven females (Hayley, Felicia, Nibbles, Bella, Elsa, Millie & Suzie) and one castrated male (Bubbles)

 Petal

 Petal and her mum Bella were rescued from appalling, cramped and dirty conditions.
 The two very pretty rabbits came to Mossburn in 2016 and lived happily together until Bella passed away at the end of 2022.
-Although understandably not so keen on human interaction, rabbits need companionship and so we will try to bond Petal with another rabbit soon.
+Although understandably not so keen on human interaction, rabbits need companionship and so after quite a lengthy bonding process Petal now lives happily with Billy.

 Topsy

 Topsy arrived at Mossburn in March 2022 and was born in June 2016.
 She was a much loved family pet however when her companion died the family tried to house Topsy indoors so she wouldn't be lonely.
 Unfortunately one of the family had a bad allergic reaction to Topsy being in the house and so they asked if we had space to take her.
 We have tried to bond Topsy with another of our rabbits but she seems to prefer her own company!
+We are aiming to try to bond her with Bolly in the new year as rabbits really should have the company of their own kind and we are sure the right friends is out there for Topsy eventually!
 She is a friendly and inquisitive rabbit although does sometimes chew things she is not meant to be chewing!

 Titus